 The Columbine Lake Trail is about eight miles round trip and between 2,500 and 3,000 feet of elevation, depending on where you start the hike.
 This hike climbs in elevation at a rather steep 12% grade, which rates it as a ‘difficult’ hike.

 Most of the hike takes place above 10,000 feet, so be sure that you’re adequately acclimatized to the high altitude before hitting the trail.
 If you start feeling symptoms of altitude sickness, take a rest, drink some water, and ponder whether or not you should continue your hike.

 The intense inclines, sprawling alpine valleys, colorful Colorado wildflowers, and pristine Columbine Lake make this trail a must-hike.
-I preferred it to the far more popular Ice Lakes Basin Trail, mostly because I encountered far fewer people while hiking to Columbine Lake.
+I preferred it to the far more popular Ice Lakes Basin Trail, mostly because I encountered far fewer people along my journey.